Service Fabric patterns and scenarios

 Look at turn-based games, interactive games, and hosting existing game engines.

-Explore concepts, including continuous integration/continuous delivery with Visual Studio Team Services, build/package/publish workflow, multi-environment setup, and service package/share.
+Explore concepts, including continuous integration/continuous delivery with Azure Pipelines, build/package/publish workflow, multi-environment setup, and service package/share.

 Learn about migrating from a cloud service, in addition to migration of legacy apps.

 Get the answer to the question, "Why containers?"
 Learn about the preview for Windows containers, Linux supports, and Linux containers orchestration.
 Plus, find out how to migrate .NET Core apps to Linux.